danvoulez/UBL-Office-Messenger/CONTRIBUTING.md

-# Contributing to UBL Flagship Trinity
+# Contributing to UBL 3.0

 > **Truth is not what you say.
 Truth is what you can prove.**